studyingWAWAYU/flask-ATM-Simulator/README.md

 ### Introduction
 Our project is a system that mimics an automatic teller machine (ATM), developed using the Flask framework in PythonWeb, with data stored in MySQL and accessed via a web interface.
 The system can be broadly divided into seven parts: login function, homepage menu, balance inquiry, transfer business, financial management channel, recharge and payment, and cash withdrawal service.
-**NOTICE: We have only simulated the functions of the ATM machine, and there is no real money involved.
-This is purely a virtual feature.**
+NOTICE: We have only simulated the functions of the ATM machine, and there is no real money transition involved.
+This is purely a virtual feature.

 ### Directory